Post

 (A Reflection on the Problem with Modern Love)

 It begins in the digital supermarket of souls.
 Dating apps have turned the search for a partner into a consumer activity where we browse, select, and discard with frictionless ease.
 But this abundance does not feel like freedom; it feels like a paralysis of choice.
-It feeds a constant, low-grade anxiety that someone better is just one more swipe away.
-We are conditioned to look for the perfect match, forgetting that a real connection is not found, but built, slowly and imperfectly.
+Every profile becomes a judgment, every swipe a small rejection or acceptance based on curated fragments.

 Even if we navigate the marketplace and lower our armor, a final battle remains: the battle for presence.
 The phone on the table is a third person in the relationship, a silent thief of intimacy.
-The noise of our lives pulls our attention in a thousand directions.
-But intimacy requires stillness.
-It is a quiet conversation that cannot be heard over the roar of modern life.
+Its soft glow pulls our attention in a thousand directions while the person across from us waits to be seen.

 This post is licensed under CC BY 4.0 by the author.